A Walk in Jardín Botánico Guillermo Piñeres, Cartagena, Colombia

 Getting to Jardín Botánico Guillermo Piñeres

-Actually, it is fairly easy.
+Actually, it is quite easy.
 Catch a bus towards Turbaco.
-If the bus you get goes all the way to Turbaco proper (if there even is one) then just get off at the road you have to walk up to get to the Botanical Gardens.
+If the bus you get goes all the way to Turbaco proper, get off by the road you have to walk up to get to the Botanical Gardens.

-Most likely you will just take the first bus (2,000cop) to as far as it goes (turno de los buses de Turbaco) and then swap for a Turbaco local bus (2,000cop) to take you the last 7km to the road leading to the gardens.
+Most likely you will take the first bus (2,000cop) to as far as it goes (turno de los buses de Turbaco).
+From there you will swap to a Turbaco local bus (2,000cop) to take you the last 7km to the road leading to the gardens.

 Tell the driver you want to go to the Jardín Botánico and he will drop you in the right place.
-Or if you are like me, then just track yourself via gps and when your there say “Parada Señor” to indicate you want to get off.
+Or if you are like me, track yourself via GPS and when your there say “Parada Señor” to say you want to get off.

 From there walk 15-20 minutes up the road until you get to Jardín Botánico Guillermo Piñeres.